eaobservatory/namakanui/doc/software_overview.md

 ![Namakanui GUI Screenshot](gui.png)

+### LAKESHORE

+Displays the status from the Lakeshore temperature monitor, in kelvin.

+### VACUUM

+Displays the status from the Pfeiffer pressure gauge.

-### CRYO
+### COMPRESSOR

-Displays status from the Edwards pressure gauge and Lakeshore temperature controller.
-Pressure is given in millibar, and the temperatures from the coldhead and separate thermal stages are given in kelvin.
-Note that this frame lacks the “number” and “simulate” fields since the data is passed unmodified from the EPICS database.
-Future versions of the software will also include a field for the ambient load temperature.
+Displays the status from the Sumitomo coldhead compressor.

 ### LOAD
 Displays status of the calibration load controller, and provides buttons to control the load position.
 (This system consists of a rotary stage holding an ambient-temperature load, which can be moved in and out of the beam for each receiver insert.)